SpiralArm/liftmodules-googlemaps/README.md

-# MODULE_NAME Lift Module
+# google maps Lift Module

-WHAT IT DOES
+Starting point for adding a google map with markers.

 ## Using this module